etlbox/etlbox.website/doks_v1.8/dbextensions/content/pricing/index.md

 #### What does "Company-wide use" mean?
 The standard licenses (Personal Use, Company-Wide Use) allows usage of ETLBox inside your own company only.
 Only developers from the registered company may build software or apps on top of ETLBox.
-If you plan to distribute ETLBox as part of your products to 3rd parties, please obtain a REDISTRIBUTABLE license.
+If you plan to distribute ETLBox as part of your products to 3rd parties, or want to integrate it in your SaaS solution, please contact us so that we can select the best license model for you.

 #### Software as a Service - which license should I choose?
-If your SaaS is deployed on servers under your control, you may choose between the Company-Wide Use and Redistributable licenses.
-Please ask for a quote and provide us with a short description of your setup.
+Please ask for a quote and provide us with a short description of your setup, we will find the best license model for you.

-#### What is the REDISTRIBUTABLE license for?
+#### What is the ENTERPRISE OEM license for?
-The REDISTRIBUTABLE license lets you use ETLBox in software products you sell or ship to customers.
-It provides license-check-free packages and source code access, enabling you to integrate ETLBox into your own product for distribution.
+The ENTERPRISE license lets you use ETLBox in software products you sell or ship to customers, or in SaaS solutions.
+It provides license-check-free packages, enabling you to integrate ETLBox into your own product for distribution.